bradeneast/bradeneast.com/src/code/WRDS/body.md

 WRDS is a super-lightweight web app for fast, templated document creation.
-It lets you create PDF documents in seconds, save templates, and export/import data for portability.
+It lets you create PDF documents in seconds, save templates, and export your data for portability.

 ## Why another word processor?
 WRDS was built to solve the problems I encountered designing copy-centered PDFs like press-releases and guides.
 For me, programs like Microsoft Word and Adobe InDesign weren't quite right for quickly creating and modifying these types of documents.
-I felt like I was using a multi-purpose drill when what I really needed was a simple screwdriver.
+I felt like I was using a table saw where I really just needed a pocket-knife.

+I started coding WRDS to take advantage of the responsive nature of the web, the flexibility of Markdown syntax, and the power of CSS.

 <video loop autoplay muted playsinline src="/_assets/images/wrds/wrds-demo.mp4"></video>

-I started coding WRDS to take advantage of the responsive nature of the web, the flexibility of Markdown syntax, and the power of CSS.

 > Building this app from scratch has really broadened my practical knowledge of Javascript, but it's also given me a huge appreciation for how larger web apps handle edge-cases and extensibility.